michaelgwelch/loominate.net/_posts/2014-11-01-combinations-part-3-sequenceof-extensions.md

   - collections
   - immutable
   - swift
 ---

 I want to continue on with my implementation of Combinations.
 But first, when working on this problem I determined I really needed some helper methods on SequenceOf. <!--more--> Initially these were very complicated but as my comfort level increased I figured out how to simplify some of them so much that they hardly provide any value anymore.
 Let's take a look.

 First I wanted some way to create an empty sequence.
-This would play the same role as Enumerable.Empty() in .Net.
+This would play the same role as `Enumerable.Empty()` in .Net.
 I couldn't find any such built in method.
-I did find something analogous for generators as there exists a GeneratorOfOne structure that can be used to create GeneratorTypes that yield 0 or 1 elements.
+I did find something analogous for generators as there exists a `GeneratorOfOne` structure that can be used to create `GeneratorType`s that yield 0 or 1 elements.
 However, generators are not what I want.
 I want sequences.
-The differences are subtle but basically the difference is that everytime you call generate on a Sequence you get a "fresh" generator starting from the beginning of your sequence.
+The differences are subtle but basically the difference is that everytime you call generate on a `Sequence` you get a "fresh" generator starting from the beginning of your sequence.
 This is not necessarily true of generators which are not required to "reset" back to the beginning.
 Anyway see [Airspeed Velocity][1] for more info.

 So here is the method:

-<pre class="brush: swift; title: ; notranslate" title="">extension SequenceOf {
+extension SequenceOf {
     public static func empty() -> SequenceOf<T> {
         return SequenceOf([]);
     }